AhmedAshrafG/ExpandableSelectionView/README.md

 ```
 The component requires an `ExpandableItemAdapter` in order to work, for basic usage you can use an already defined `BasicStringAdapter` like this:

-For more detailed code example to use the library, please refer to the [`/sample`](https://github.com/ashrafDoubleO7/ExpandableSelectionView/tree/master/app) app.
+For a more detailed code example to use the library, please refer to the [`/sample`](https://github.com/ashrafDoubleO7/ExpandableSelectionView/tree/master/app) app.
 ```kotlin
 val genders = listOf(
     "Male",